PigeoncoinClassic/pigeoncoinclassic.github.io/flightplan.md

           - ui
           - beta
         content: |
-          Messaging must between people or groups must be secured.
+          Messaging between people or groups must be secured.
 After selecting a reliable encryption method, we will add Messaging to our private beta.

       - title: Data burn
         progress: 10